How to protect your personal data and avoid online identity fraud

 The cybersecurity statistics are astonishing:

-• So, not surprisingly, 8 out of 10 people are worried about their online security, and 7 out of 10 people no longer trust passwords to protect their online accounts.
+• So, unsurprisingly, 8 out of 10 people are worried about their online security, and 7 out of 10 no longer trust passwords to protect their online accounts.

-• Yet, 68% of people use passwords that are at least 5 years old and on average, people only use 6 unique passwords to guard 24 online accounts.
+• Yet 68% of people use passwords that are at least 5 years old, and on average, they use only 6 unique passwords to protect 24 online accounts.

 That’s crazy.

 Do you use the same password across multiple accounts?
 Have you been the victim of online identity fraud?
-If you answered either of these with yes, it seems you could use some help protecting your data.
+If you answered yes to either of these, it seems you could use some help protecting your data.

 Subscription Form - Wheel Of Life